-Merging the qualities of both ancient and modern roses, David Austin creations have won over amateurs across the planet since 1960.
+Merging the qualities of both ancient and modern roses, David Austin creations, typical English roses, have won over amateurs across the planet since 1960.

 Large soft petal pompoms with pastel colors, rich mellow fragrance: English roses are distinctly recognizable at first glance.
 One name stands out, David Austin, the horticulturist who created over 200 varieties since the 1960s.